 Photo by Luis Castro

-This Merlin DAM system is extremely secure, servers housed in a building patrolled by armed Marines, and on a transition of administrations the outgoing administration’s data has to be migrated to the National Archives, and a fresh new Merlin DAM system built for the incoming administration.
+Our Merlin DAM systems support various branches of the US government, and some are run on extremely secure servers housed in a building patrolled by armed Marines.
+In some cases on a transition of administrations, the outgoing administration’s data has to be migrated to the National Archives, and a fresh new Merlin DAM system built for the incoming administration.
 For the last two weeks, our Luis Castro has been in Washington doing both tasks, under difficult conditions.
-As you will see, not only was security extremely tight, but some of his usual contacts were in the National Guard and were called up.
+As you will see, not only was security extremely tight, but some of the contacts he was to work with were in the National Guard and were called up and unavailable.

 This is the story of his experience: